 marry has many adverse emotional and financial consequences.
 Examples are Social

-Security, Medicare, medical leave, and other benefits; property inheritance.
-They have no permission to make medical decisions if
+Security, Medicare, medical leave, and other benefits; and property inheritance.
+They have no permission to make medical decisions for their partner if

 they are incapacitated.
 There are other factors that negatively affect the security of the couple and of their children.